Shun-97/ESD-HealthIsWealth/README.md

 # ESD-HealthIsWealth

-Our application helps our users to analyse their food, spread their diet with their friends, receive recommendations from our analysis trends and understand their calories input and output!
+Our application helps our users to analyse their food, share their diet with their friends, receive recommendations from our analysis trends and understand their calories input and output!

 ## Getting Started

-We have a docker-compose.yml files which consist of the necessary technologies to keep these microservices running.
+We have  docker-compose.yml files which consist of the necessary technologies to keep these microservices running.

-Following the steps below from the prerequisites, till the end of the installation guide will ensure that our application runs smoothly on your end.
+Following the steps below from the prerequisites till the end of the installation guide will ensure that our application runs smoothly on your end.

 These instructions will cover usage information for the docker containers and files.
-In addition, it will help our application be to up and running on your local machine for development and testing purposes.
+In addition, it will help our application be up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:
+What are the things you need to install the software and how to install them:

 In order to run this container, you will need docker installed.
 There are links below that leads you to the installation of Docker.